DSBhproject/Clippex/README.md

 README.md → this documentation

-Clippex.cmb → plugin only for reason users to matching the native experience of the DAW
+Clippex.cmb → plugin only for reason users to matching the native experience of the DAW In order to use the combinator 2 version, follow the next steps:
+- Download a install plugdata VST
+- Open it inside the combi and use the plugdata store to download the device "vintage" by Diego Serrano.
+- Save the changes .cmb file.

 ✅ Requirements
 PlugData installed